TO: Superintendents, Business Managers

-With the converted referendum allowances and caps enacted by Laws 2013, Chapter 116, the baseline for the inflation adjustment ratio for FY 2015 and later years is reset from FY 2004 to FY 2015.
-The standard cap is set at $1,845 for FY 2015 and will be used to calculate initial levy authority this fall.
-It will be increased by the projected inflation ratio for each subsequent year.
+With the converted referendum allowances and caps enacted by Laws 2013, Chapter 116, the baseline for the inflation adjustment ratio for FY 2015 and later years was reset from FY 2004 to FY 2015.
+The standard cap is set at $1,845 for FY 2015 and is increased by the projected inflation ratio for FY 2016 and each subsequent year.

 The inflation adjustment ratio for FY 2017 is currently estimated at 1.0312 (3.12 percent increase over the FY 2015 base).
 This estimate increases the standard cap from the baseline $1,845 to $1,902.56 for FY 2017 and will be used to calculate initial referendum levy authority this fall.

 The alternative cap was converted beginning FY 2015 and becomes the new baseline.
 For years after FY 2015, the alternative cap will be increased by one-fourth of the formula allowance increase between FY 2015 and the current revenue year.
 Estimates for FY 2016 and later are based on current law and assume no increase in the formula allowance in future years after FY 2017.